mz4201/CS6300Team/GroupProject/Design-Team/design-discussion.md

 ## Design 2 - pwang422

+With limited design experience, I did my best to contribute to it.
+While I aimed to include the necessary features and requirements, my design could benefit from more specificity and detail.
+Additionally, the UML diagrams are missing a lot of features, and the overall design has a significant flaw that needs to be addressed.

 ## Design 3 - ssinha96
 The design document that I made was for an application that would have been extensible and scalable.